inducer/lecture-tube/README.md

 * AVI only supports a frame rate, not an absolute presentation timestamp (unlike Matroska).
 That means your video is subject to fun clock drift.

-* Unlike AVI, the MKV support in guvcview is not crash-proof.
-If guvcview dies/crashes (it hasn't yet for me), it will take your video with it.
+* "Streamable" MKV is crash-proof.
+Even if the machine dies, the video up to that point will be usable.

-See below (under "recovering from accidents") if you've already got AVI source material.
+See below (under "recovering from accidents") if you've already got AVI or other source material.

-Further settings in guvcview are important:
+If you're rigging your own recording, here are some lessons I've learned:

 * Make sure to choose your frame rate and audio sample rate so that one is an integer multiple of the other.
 Otherwise you may get clock drift that's a pain to recover from if you want to synchronize with the screen capture.
 (Again, see 'recovering from accidents' below.)

+  For reference, I use a frame rate of 15fps, which is good enough for lecture footage.

 * Use MJPEG as the video format.
 That's what comes out of the camera.
   (Actually, there's a setting for that, too.
 Make sure that's what it's set